Skip to main content

 1990s

+The beginnings of the OMERS Infrastructure story extend back to the late 1990s with the founding of Borealis, a private markets investment firm based in Toronto, Canada.
 Borealis’ investment philosophy was guided by a strong belief in the importance of deep in-house expertise.
 It cultivated knowledgeable internal teams necessary to evaluate transactions involving large assets and a significant degree of complexity –including in terms of government regulation, business operations and stakeholder relationships.
 Borealis also prioritized investments with significant governance rights to position itself for success.

 1999